slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Advertising serves not so much to advertise products as to promote consumption as a way of life."
 -- Carl Lash*

-> *"You can tell the ideals of a nation by its advertisements."
--- Norman Douglas*

 > *"I never had to sell anything that I wouldn’t buy myself."
 -- Naval Ravikant*